microsoft/OnDemandMLflowTrainAndServe/training/README.md

     }
     ```

-1. Retrieve the notebook path in Databricks according to the `modelType` (which in our case is 'MODEL').
+1. Retrieve the notebook path in Databricks according to the `modelType` ('MODEL' in this case).
-    > Note: `modelType` -> 'Databricks notebook path' mappings are described in the json value of the `DATABRICKS_TYPE_MAPPING` environment variable.
+    > Note: `modelType` -> 'Databricks notebook path' mappings are described in the json value of the `DATABRICKS_TYPE_MAPPING` environment variable (more details below).
 1. Start the Databricks cluster if it is in 'TERMINATED' state.
-1. Send a request to the Databricks to run the notebook with the specified parameters.
+1. Send a request to Databricks to run the notebook with the specified parameters.
 1. The response from Databricks will include `runId`, and will be returned in the response json in the following structure:

     ```json